Skip to content

 Cloud Discovery Pro+

-Cloud Discovery scans your AWS and Azure accounts to find all deployed resources, identify orphaned infrastructure not managed by Terraform, and provide cost and security insights.
+Cloud Discovery scans your AWS, Azure, and GCP accounts to find all deployed resources, identify orphaned infrastructure not managed by Terraform, and provide cost and security insights.

 Overview